DataDog/hiring-engineers/answers.md

 •	Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

+Tags that were added: environment:dev, region: Canada, role:database

  ![alt text](https://github.com/Patolecanard/hiring-engineers/blob/master/Screenshots/pic8.png "Tags")

 Config of the datadog.yaml file